 As with alcohol, drugs can effect different people in different ways.
 And at different levels.

 This drug can improve some driving skills.
-For example, it can improve concentration, increase alertness, and improve divided attention.
+For instance, it can improve concentration, increase alertness, and improve divided attention.
 It can also increase the energy of tired drivers.

 On the other hand, it can cause tunnel vision, poor impulse control, irritability, and paranoia.
 This can lead to aggressive driving.

 Amphetamine improve psychomotor skills of sleep-deprived drivers.
-However, its effects on thinking abilities are inconsistent.
+But its effects on thinking abilities are inconsistent.

 At usual recreational levels, cannabis effects many driving skills.
-They include drowsiness, reduced coordination, poor concentration, difficulty thinking, and distorted perceptions of time and space.
-Also disorientation, paranoia, and reduced inhibitions.
+They include drowsiness, reduced and poor coordination, poor concentration, and difficulty thinking.
+As well as distorted perceptions of time and space, disorientation, paranoia, and reduced inhibitions.

 Many things influence the specific effects of any given level of THC in the blood.
-These include the user’s experience and expectations about the effects of marijuana.
+These include the user’s experience and expectations about the effects.
 Also very important is the setting in which it’s used.

 The effects of cannabis mostly disappear within three to five hours.
-However, some of the effects last for as long as 24 hours.
+But some of the effects last for as long as 24 hours.